whereof-thereof/quixotic-bootstrap-jekyll/_site/README.md

 * [Jekyll](http://jekyllrb.com/)
 * [Twitter Bootstrap](http://getbootstrap.com/) (v.3.3.4)
-* I've gone ahead and used the [Lato font from Google/fonts](https://www.google.com/fonts#QuickUsePlace:quickUse/Family:Lato)
+* I've gone ahead and used [Noto Sans from Google/Fonts](https://www.google.com/fonts#UsePlace:use/Collection:Noto+Sans)
-* I'm going to incorporate [OnePageScroll](https://github.com/peachananr/onepage-scroll) and I'm just getting around to that any day now
 * ...and so on

 ##Requirements